aosabook/500lines/web-server/chapter.md

 Pretty much every program on the web runs on a family of communication standards called Internet Protocol (IP).
-The member of that family which concerns us is the Transmission Control Protocol (TCP/IP), which makes communication between computers looks like reading and writing files.
+The member of that family which concerns us is the Transmission Control Protocol (TCP/IP), which makes communication between computers look like reading and writing files.

 Programs using IP communicate through sockets.
 Each socket is one end of a point-to-point communication channel,